capythulhu/blobfish/README.md

 ```bash
 blobfish init
 ```
 Or, manually create a `.blobfishrc` file in your project root folder.
-The file is a JSON array of objects with the following structure:
+The file is a JSON object with the following structure:
 ```json
 {
   "replications": [